Explore how your team can use Hiver.

 departmental protocols

-Knowledge Base RequirementsInternal knowledge base Specific to organizational processesCustomer-focused, product/service information
+Knowledge Base RequirementsInternal knowledge base.
+Specific to organizational processes.Customer-focused, product/service information.

 User Training and Onboarding

-Training aligned with internal staff needs
+Training aligned with internal staff needs.

 Multi-Language Support

-May not be required, depending on organization
+May not be required, but it depends on the organization.

-Often necessary for global customer base
+Often necessary for a global customer base.

-Know the best FREE helpdesk ticketing software in 2024
+Know the best FREE helpdesk ticketing software in 2025

 Here are some features you should consider while selecting an internal ticketing tool:

 1. Automation: Look for a tool that can automate repetitive tasks like ticket routing, responses, and escalation.
-Bots can also step in to streamline your support process and make everything run more efficiently.
+Bots can also step in to streamline your internal support process and make everything run more efficiently.

-1. Support and training: The software provider should offer plenty of support and training to ensure your team has help when they need it, especially if there are urgent questions or system glitches.
+7. Support and training: The software provider should offer plenty of support and training to ensure your team has help when they need it, especially if there are urgent questions or system glitches.

-A finance ticketing solution serves as the central control room – it organizes, tracks, and manages everything from budget planning to financial approvals within an internal ticketing system.
+Finance: A finance ticketing solution serves as the central control room – it organizes, tracks, and manages everything from budget planning to financial approvals within an internal ticketing system.

 Imagine a situation where procurement needs swift approval, but without a clear system, the request gets buried in emails.
 Delays lead to missed opportunities or even strained supplier relationships.